Definition of JavaScript Delay

 Recommended Articles

 This is a guide to JavaScript Delay.
-Here we also discuss the introduction and how does delay function work in javascript? along with a different example and its code implementation.
+Here we also discuss the introduction and how delay function works in javascript. along with a different example and its code implementation.
 You may also have a look at the following articles to learn more –